soxoj/maigret/README.md

 Use `maigret --help` to get full options description.
 Also options [are documented](https://maigret.readthedocs.io/en/latest/command-line-options.html).

+## Contributing

+Maigret has open-source code, so you may contribute your own sites by adding them to `data.json` file, or bring changes to it's code!
+If you want to contribute, don't forget to activate statistics update hook, command for it would look like this: `git config --local core.hooksPath .githooks/`

 ## Demo with page parsing and recursive username search